• Skip to primary navigation

 About Custard Cake

-Custard Powder Cake is one of the simplest cakes I’ve baked.
-It is made with kitchen staples including flour, butter, custard powder, sugar and vanilla extract.
-This is perfect even for beginners to try.
+Custard Powder Cake is one of the simplest cakes I've baked.
+It is made with kitchen staples perfect even for beginners to try.
+I used regular white sugar, but you can adjust that based on your taste.
+Since we are not using eggs, curd and baking soda are added to make the cake fluffy.

 The custard powder gives a very nice flavor to this cake.
 If you don't have custard powder just substitute it with corn flour and vanilla essence and it gives the same result.